mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 })
 ```

-This isn't good -- we allow too many possibilities here, including things we don't aim to support (e.g., using a `HTMLIFrameElement` in combination with the `FormSubmitHandler`, which doesn't make much sense)
+This is not good -- we are allowing too many possibilities here, including things we don't aim to support (e.g., using a `HTMLIFrameElement` with `FormSubmitHandler`, which doesn't make much sense).

-We can solve this using _function overloads_, where we define multiple function heads that serve as entry points to a single implementation
+We can solve this using [_function overloads_](dict, ), where we define multiple function heads that serve as entry points to a single implementation:

 ```ts twoslash
 // @noImplicitAny: false